haxtheweb/edtechjoker/draft-outline.md

 The rest of class is to start into this and ask questions of me / our TAs / each other.
 We'll also have time to work on Thursday.
 I've given you the wiring and process to start building things with web components.
 SO, now its your turn.
 Below are the requirements for the homework this week.
 Discuss them with your pod, co-work, share research, and come up with how to best build the following:

-# Counter App
+# Counter App Requirements
 - "Counter" is the most common demo repo in any project implementation because it illustrates simple "state management"
-- Discuss with your team just like how we started with the Card.
+- Discuss with your people around you, just like how we started with the Card.

 - What does the design look like (roughly)?
 What HTML / CSS requirements are there
 - What properties should this have?
 - Are there flexible HTML areas?
-- Is there anything we have to worry about to ensure this remains stateful
+- Is there anything we have to worry about to ensure this remains "stateful"

 ### HTML / Demo
+- Ideally there would be multiple in you `index.html` but only 2 instances are required.
-- Web component so that we can get `<counter-app counter="16" min="10" max="25"></counter-app>` as for how the HTML is written
+- Each is a Web component so that we can get `<counter-app counter="16" min="10" max="25"></counter-app>` as for how the HTML is written
-- Ideally there would be multiple in you `index.html` but only 2 are required.
-- 1 that has sane defaults so it "just works" with `<counter-app></counter-app>` and 1 with values supplied
+- 1 that has sane defaults so it "just works" with `<counter-app></counter-app>` and 1 with values supplied like above
+- THIS IS NOT WITH ANY JAVASCRIPT IN THE INDEX.HTML FILE.
+ALL JS CODE AND LOGIC IS SELF CONTAINED TO THE WEB COMPONENT

 ### shadowRoot / render contents
 - I just want to print the current `counter` number with 2 buttons below it.
 One that's `+` and one thats `-`